etendosoftware/docs/docs/developer-guide/etendo-copilot/getting-started.md

     <compiereTrl baseLanguage="en_US" language="es_ES" table="AD_ELEMENT" version="">
     ```

-    The tool will know that the language to be translated will be Spanish
+    The tool will know that the language to be translated will be Spanish.

-2. What it will do is go through each of these XML files and translate what is in the source language to the target language, overwriting them for later use.
+2. It goes through each of these XML files and translates what is in the source language to the target language, overwriting them for later use.

 ### How to use the XML translation tool shown in an example